dmwyatt/gh_repo_download/README.md

 - Use the downloaded text file to give the chatbot context about a specific topic or domain, enabling more informed and relevant responses.

-## Most interesting stuff
+## Somewhat interesting stuff

-Here's stuff that "interesting" in the sense that they explain the core of the project.
+Here's some stuff that is "interesting" in the project.

 ### Token counting